Yapibe/KAN-GPSConv/README.md

-# KAN-GPSConv: Integrating Kolmogorov-Arnold Networks with Graph Positional Signatures
+# KAN-GPS: Integrating Kolmogorov-Arnold Networks with Graph Positional Signatures

 ## Project Overview

-This project explores the integration of Kolmogorov-Arnold Network (KAN) layers into Graph Positional Signatures (GPS) networks for both node and graph classification tasks.
-Our goal is to enhance the expressiveness and interpretability of graph neural networks while maintaining or improving their performance on various benchmark datasets.
+This project explores the integration of Kolmogorov-Arnold Network (KAN) layers into Graph Positional Signatures (GPS) networks for various graph-based tasks.
+Our goal is to enhance the expressiveness and interpretability of graph neural networks while maintaining or improving their performance on benchmark datasets.

 ## Project Goals

-1. Implement a flexible GPS network architecture that incorporates KAN layers.
+1. Design and implement two KAN-GPS architectures: Hybrid-KAN-GPS and KAN-GPS.
-2. Support both node classification and graph classification tasks.
+2. Evaluate the performance of these architectures on benchmark datasets from the Open Graph Benchmark (OGB).
-3. Evaluate the performance of our KAN-GPS model on various benchmark datasets.
+3. Compare the expressiveness, interpretability, and performance of our models with standard GPS networks and other state-of-the-art graph neural networks.
-4. Compare the expressiveness, interpretability, and performance of our model with standard GPS networks and other state-of-the-art graph neural networks.
+4. Analyze the continual learning capabilities of KAN-GPS models, focusing on knowledge retention.
-5. Provide a comprehensive analysis of the results and insights gained from integrating KAN layers into GPS networks.
+5. Investigate the interpretability aspects of KAN-GPS by visualizing learned univariate functions and analyzing model components.

 ## Directory Structure
 ```